Pavel Bartoș

-Pavel Bartoș (/ro/; born 20 January 1975 Miercurea Ciuc, Romania) is a Romanian actor and television presenter, known for hosting Românii au talent (Romanian's Got Talent) and The Voice of Romania.
+Pavel Bartoș (/ro/; born 20 January 1975 Miercurea Ciuc, Romania) is a Romanian actor and television presenter, best known for hosting Românii au talent (Romanian's Got Talent) and The Voice of Romania.

-Also the presenter was chosen by:Disney Pixar to provide the Romanian voice of Randall in Monsters, Inc. and Monsters University.
-Also was chosen to dubbed characters in other animations:
+He was also chosen by Disney Pixar to provide the Romanian voice of Randall in Monsters, Inc. and Monsters University.
+He has also had other voice acting roles in the Romanian dubs of: